yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

  1. You are done.
 Now activate security on the devices.
 Optionally hide the SSID (wl0_closed=1).
 If WPA-PSK doesn't work chances are that a peer partner doesn't support it.
 Try WEP.

 /!\ Note: if you broke up your bridge as detailed in "To separate the LAN from the WIFI" above, this will not just work, since you no longer have a br0 device.
 You will have to add a bridge to one of your devices again, and create appropriate firewall rules, to make things work.
-There are currently no detailed instructions on how to set this up, so you better no what you are doing...
+There are currently no detailed instructions on how to set this up, so you better know what you are doing...

 == OpenWrt as client / wireless bridge ==